What is general information about wing areas in basketball?

 The wing areas are also generally lower than the top/slot areas and higher than the corner areas on the court.

-The diagram above shows the general areas of the court including the wings near the sidelines.
+The example diagram below shows the general areas of the court including the wings near the sidelines.

 As mentioned previously, the wings are extended from the edges of the free throw line, which are also known as high post elbows, or simply elbows.